 - Twenty Mule Team Canyon

-Detailed hikes descriptions you can read on the NPS website.
+Detailed hikes descriptions you can be read on the NPS website.

 Explore the Backcountry of Death Valley

 Death Valley National Park is the largest US park (outside of Alaska).
-Moreover, most of the park area is a wilderness.
-What’s more there are more than 1,000 miles of roads, many of them unpaved and rough to explore.
-If you plan backcountry experience like Racetrack Playa ore Eureka Sand Dunes you must have 4WD.
-What’s more, you can also sped the night in the backcountry.
-Car camping in a backcountry is allowed, but check all the rules before you go.
+Moreover, most of the park area is wilderness.
+What’s more, there are more than 1,000 miles of roads, many of them unpaved and rough to explore.
+If you plan backcountry experiences like Racetrack Playa or Eureka Sand Dunes you must have 4WD.
+What’s more, you can also spend the night in the backcountry.
+Car camping in the backcountry is allowed, but check all the rules before you go.
 Check the exact rules where camping is allowed and prohibited.

 Take a Trip to Death Valley from Las Vegas

-You can also consider one day trip from Las Vegas to Death Valley.
-This is great idea if you have limited time to explore.
+You can also consider one day trip from Las Vegas to Death Valley National Park.
+This is a great idea if you have limited time to explore.
 Thanks to the guided tours you will see all the most important attractions of the Death Valley National Park.
-During this full-day tour you will see the best Death Valley attractions: Badwater, Artists Pallet, Dantes Point, Zabriskie Point, Devils Golf Course, Mule Team Canyon and Furnace Creek.
+During this full-day tour you will see the best Death Valley attractions: Badwater, Artists Pallet, Dantes Point, Zabriskie Point, Devils Golf Course, Mule Team Canyon, and Furnace Creek.